You can get an eSIM plan from £6/month in the UK. We compare eSIM-compatible SIM-only deals.

 Compare SIM Only Deals with eSIM

-At present, you can buy an eSIM-ready plan from EE, O2 and Vodafone.
+At present, you can buy an eSIM-ready plan from five UK mobile networks:

-If you choose a plan from EE or O2, you’ll initially be sent a plastic SIM card in the post.
+If you choose a plan from EE, O2 or Three, you’ll initially be sent a plastic SIM card in the post.
 You’ll then need to exchange your plastic SIM card for an eSIM.

 How To Order & Set Up An eSIM

-On Vodafone, you can order an eSIM online to start using straight away.
+If you’re joining Lyca Mobile or Vodafone, you’ll be able to order an eSIM online to start using straight away.
 Simply choose the “eSIM” option during checkout.

-On other mobile networks like EE and O2, you won’t be able to order an eSIM straight away.
-This is mostly due to how their internal systems are set up and partly also for security (so they can verify your address when the plastic SIM card is delivered).
+On other mobile networks like EE, O2 and Three, you won’t be able to order an eSIM straight away.
+This is mostly due to how their internal systems are set up, but also partly for security (so they can verify your address when the plastic SIM card is delivered in the post).

 If you’re sent a plastic SIM card to begin with, you can exchange it for an eSIM as soon as you receive it.
 Just follow the steps below to do this:

 - Start by ordering your new SIM-only deal.
-Make sure it’s an eSIM-ready plan before you order it.
+Make sure it’s an eSIM-ready plan before you order.

 - A plastic SIM card will be sent to you in the post.
 Put this SIM card inside your mobile phone to activate the new plan.